dikkadev/gaap/README.md

 1. **install**: Fetch and install a package.

    - Flags:
-     - `--user`: Specify the repository’s user if not using `user/repo` syntax.
      - `--non-interactive`: Automatically select defaults for any prompts.
      - `--freeze`: Instantly freeze the installed package version.
      - `--dry-run`: Simulate the install without making changes.